FACTBOX-Countries rally round Lebanon after Beirut blast

 Below are details of some of the international assistance offered.

-BRITAIN - A five million pound ($6.6 million) aid package including search and rescue help and expert medical support.
+BRITAIN - A 5 million pound ($6.6 million) aid package including search and rescue help and expert medical support.

 CYPRUS - Two helicopters, 10 rescuers and eight rescue dogs.